Call for Papers

 Tushar JoisCity College of New York

-Ari JuelsCornell University
+Ari JuelsCornell Tech

 Ghassan KarameRuhr-University Bochum